General Trek & Climb Information For Cordillera Blanca and Huayhuash Adventures

 We also organise treks from October until April and special low season rates apply.

-For 5000m & non technical peaks, the better time for climbing is May to September.
+For 5000m & non technical peaks, the better time for climbing Cordillera Blanca mountains is May to September.
 These peaks can be climbed October to April, but are more subject to bad weather & deep soft snow during these months.

-6000m peaks and technical peaks can generally only be climbed from June to August, with the most technical peaks often not in safe condition until the beginning of July
+6000m peaks and technical peaks can generally only be climbed safely from around mid-June to August, with the most technical peaks often not in safe condition until the beginning of July

 We also organise climbing courses from 3 to 5 days followed by climbing to Vallunaraju, Pisco and Mateo from October until April and special low season rates apply.

-*Private groups welcome (any size from one client upwards)
+• Private groups welcome (any size from one client upwards to 20 or more)

 Acclimatisation & Altitude